fuankarion/Vision17/Lab3-Latex-Tutorial/Readme.md

 ## LaTeX Books

-Latex is feature rich is a document preparation system.
-Opposed to WYSIWYG editors (like word and google drive), Latex requires special markup and tagging conventions to specify the structure of a document, its style and citations and,  possibly, other cross-references (like hyperlinks).
+LaTeX is feature rich is a document preparation system.
+Opposed to WYSIWYG editors (like word and google drive), LaTeX requires special markup and tagging conventions to specify the structure of a document, its style, citations and,  possibly, other cross-references (like hyperlinks).
-We will only go through a few of the most basic features in latex, thus we  encourage you to further read about it in:
+We will only go through a few of the most basic features in LaTeX.
+Thus, we encourage you to further read about it in:

 - http://en.wikibooks.org/wiki/LaTeX
 - https://tobi.oetiker.ch/lshort/lshort.pdf